velnias75/rational/README.md

 - Expression templates for domain specific programming (include `expr_rational.h`)
 - Construction of fractions from expression strings (i.e. `Rational<long> expr("(11/2) * +(4.25+3.75)")`)
+- Construction of fractions from continued fractions (from container of integer types)

 Notes for custom number types
 -----------------------------